KeeeX/jsSha/README.md

 ### cSHAKE

-Instantiate a new `jsSHA` object similiar to HMAC but first argument being either "CSHAKE128" or "CSHAKE256" and the third argument in the form of `{ "customization"?: { "value": VALUE, "format": FORMAT }, "funcName"?: { "value": VALUE, "format": FORMAT } }`.
+Instantiate a new `JsSha` object similiar to HMAC but first argument being either "CSHAKE128" or "CSHAKE256" and the third argument in the form of `{ "customization"?: { "value": VALUE, "format": FORMAT }, "funcName"?: { "value": VALUE, "format": FORMAT } }`.
 FORMAT takes the same values as the input format from hashing and the VALUE is